kohya-ss/sd-scripts/README.md

 1 Dec, 2024:

 - Pseudo Huber loss is now available for FLUX.1 and SD3.5 training.
-See [#1808](https://github.com/kohya-ss/sd-scripts/pull/1808)  for details.
+See PR [#1808](https://github.com/kohya-ss/sd-scripts/pull/1808)  for details.
 Thanks to recris!
   - Specify `--loss_type huber` or `--loss_type smooth_l1` to use it. `--huber_c` and `--huber_scale` are also available.

+- [Prodigy + ScheduleFree](https://github.com/LoganBooker/prodigy-plus-schedule-free) is supported.
+See PR [#1811](https://github.com/kohya-ss/sd-scripts/pull/1811) for details.
+Thanks to rockerBOO!

 Nov 14, 2024: